FHA Loan Overview

 An FHA loan can be used to buy a house or refinance an existing mortgage.
 You can buy a house with a lower down payment than a conventional loan, or use a streamline refinance to refinance your current mortgage in order to lower your current payment, with less documentation than a traditional loan.

-As of 2019, individuals may borrow up to 96.5% of the value of a home with an FHA loan, leaving only 3.5% of the home’s value to put down.
+For 2020, individuals may borrow up to 96.5% of the value of a home with an FHA loan, leaving only 3.5% of the home’s value to put down.
+The FHA loan limit for most of the country is $331,760 and up to $765,600 in high cost areas.

 What Is an FHA Loan?